-This Yosemite rival features terrain that will leave you awestruck.
-No trip to California should be without this stop.
-Home to the deepest canyon in the United States, Kings Canyon National Park astounds its visitors, year after year, with distinctive outcroppings, deep valleys, and famous trees that tower mightily overhead.
+Just south of the famous Yosemite National Park, no trip to California should be without a visit to Kings Canyon National Park.
+Home to the deepest canyon in the United States, Kings Canyon National Park astounds its visitors year after year with distinctive outcroppings, deep valleys, and famous trees that tower mightily overhead.

 Adjacent to the park, Sequoia National Park shares similar features, yet tends to get most of the attention.
-That leaves Kings Canyon National Park much more open and is a welcome getaway from much of the hustle and bustle of more populated parks.
-When you venture to one, you won’t want to stop.
-To get the most out of this California adventure, moving around is the key.
-A stagnant stay is never rewarded.
-Whether you’ve chosen by horseback, foot, car, or RV… you want to get out there.
+That leaves Kings Canyon National Park much more open as a welcome getaway from much of the hustle and bustle of more populated parks.
+The park is divided into two sections: the Grant Grove, which is the most visited section, and the Cedar Grove, which is at the bottom of Kings Canyon.

 Park Alerts (0)